My Shopping Cart

 How does the Battery Sleep Mode work?

 The Wireless DSES system operates in direct contact with the skin.
 However, each individual has their own level of conductivity.
-In order achieve a continuous level of high conductivity and better protection, INFACO recommends the use of its special conductive gloves.
+In order to achieve a continuous level of high conductivity and better protection, INFACO recommends the use of its special conductive gloves.

 Contrary to the wireless system, the wired DSES option requires the user to wear the conductive glove that is physically connected to the handpiece by a power supply cable.
 The wired DSES system provides the user the same protection while reducing unintentional opening of the blade because of damp or sappy wood.